cs-ed/edtech-plan-stevewalston/README.md

    * To be completed individually, as pairs or in groups
    * Students receive feedback

-Some lessons also contain Quizzes Free-response questions.
-In addtion, teachers may add extra assignments to any unit through a simple interface.
+Some lessons also contain Quizzes and Free-response questions.
+In addition, teachers may add extra assignments to any unit through a simple interface.

 One of the powerful benefits of CodeHS.com is that the Checks, Examples and Exercises can be completed through the CodeHS.com course website or pre-printed for students to complete without web access